Restaurante Arroyo: History and noted menu items

-Restaurante Arroyo was founded by Jose Arroyo and Maria Aguirre de Arroyo in 1940; their son and grandson still run it.
+Restaurante Arroyo was founded by José Arroyo and Maréa Aguirre de Arroyo in 1940; their son and grandson still run it.
 Although its menu has expanded along with its size, its principal claim to gastronomic fame was and is its dishes featuring lamb and mutton, such as barbacoa de borrego (slow-roasted barbecue mutton) and consome de borrego, soup made from the drippings of the roasting lamb and sheep.

 The restaurant has been featured on Rick Bayless' PBS cooking show, Mexico: One Plate at a Time.
 In My Last Supper: 50 Great Chefs and Their Final Meals: Portraits, Interviews, and Recipes, Bayless identified it as the restaurant in which he would choose to have his last meal.

 In terms of size and number of diversions for diners, it is similar to the more famous Denver restaurant Casa Bonita.

 On January 30, 2010, it hosted two world championship boxing fights: In one, former world champion Jorge Arce defeated noted contender Angky Angkota of Indonesia in a seven-round technical decision for the vacant World Boxing Organization's world bantamweight title; in the other, Jackie Nava defended the interim World Boxing Council's female world Super Bantamweight title with a ten-round unanimous decision victory over Chantal Martínez inside the restaurant area.